 The information presented in this update is based on data provided by Ministries of Health and National Influenza Centers of Member States to the Pan American Health Organization (PAHO) or from updates on the Member States’ Ministry of Health web pages.

-- The Caribbean and Central America: Circulation of influenza B was observed in several countries of the subregion (Cuba, Costa Rica, Jamaica, Guatemala, Honduras, Panama and Puerto Rico), and co-circulation with influenza A(H1N1)pdm09 was observed in Cuba, Guatemala and Panama.
+- The Caribbean and Central America: Circulation of influenza B was observed in this sub-region.
+Co-circulation with influenza A(H1N1)pdm09 was observed in Guatemala and Panama while co-circulation with influenza A(H3N2) was observed in Dominican Republic, Honduras and Jamaica.

 - South America – Andean Countries: Continued influenza circulation was observed in Bolivia, Colombia, Ecuador and Peru.
 Co-circulation of influenza A(H1N1)pdm09, A(H3N2) and influenza B was observed, as well as continued circulation of RSV.